Pewbeam Documentation

 Microphone setup

 Best practice: Use a sound card or audio interface.
-Connect a USB audio interface to your church's mixing board for the cleanest audio feed.
+For the best transcription accuracy, connect a USB audio interface (like a Focusrite Scarlett or Behringer UMC) to your church's mixing board and use that as your input device in Pewbeam.
+This gives you a clean, direct audio feed from the pastor's microphone — no room noise, echo, or background chatter.
 The difference in transcription quality compared to using a laptop microphone is dramatic.

 Confidence indicators